codefornola/nolabase/README.md

 2. Liberate public data from walled gardens (e.g. see the [Tax Assessor dataset](./assessor/README.md))

 We hope the nolabase is not just a tool, but a community.
-By making it easy to use and providing a single interface to query the data, we hope that disparate memebers of the community can help each other with their analysis rather than doing the same work over and over again in silos.
+By making it easy to use and providing a single interface to query the data, we hope that disparate members of the community can help each other with their analysis rather than doing the same work over and over again in silos.

 ## Questions